 Management of osteonecrosis of the jaw is challenging and typically involves palliation, limited debridement, antibiotics, and oral rinses.

 Postextraction bleeding usually occurs in the small vessels.
 Any clots extending out of the socket are removed with gauze, and a 4-inch gauze pad (folded) or a tea bag (which contains tannic acid) is placed over the socket.
 Then the patient is instructed to apply continuous pressure by biting for 1 hour.
 The procedure may have to be repeated 2 or 3 times.
 Patients are told to wait at least 1 hour before checking the site so as not to disrupt clot formation.
 They also are informed that a few drops of blood diluted in a mouth full of saliva appear to be more blood than is actually present.

 If bleeding continues, the site may be anesthetized by nerve block or local infiltration with 2% lidocaine containing 1:100,000 epinephrine.
 The socket is then curetted to remove the existing clot and to freshen the bone and is irrigated with normal saline.
 Then the area is sutured under gentle tension.
 Local hemostatic agents, such as oxidized cellulose, topical thrombin on a gelatin sponge, or microfibrillar collagen, may be placed in the socket before suturing.

-If possible, patients taking anticoagulants (eg, aspirin, clopidogrel, warfarin) should stop therapy 3 to 4 days before surgery.
+If possible, patients taking anticoagulants (eg, aspirin, clopidogrel, warfarin) should stop therapy 3 to 4 days before surgery after consulting with their physician.
 Therapy can be reinstated that evening.
 If these measures fail, a systemic cause (eg, bleeding diathesis) is sought.